jnstockley/AddressBookCLI/README.md

    I have 90% of the backend written, need to test it out still!
 I am starting to write the frontend of the sotware now!
    I will relase a beta jar of addressBook 2.0 when I have done some testing!
 Stay Tuned!

+Mini Update #2!!
+   I have the backend written, I have 90% of frontend written, I have done some basic testing to make sure backend works best    case senario.
+I have found some bugs, some I have fixed others I will fix.
+I was hoping to release a beta tonight but a        stupid bug got in the way.
+I will try to release a beat tomorrow.
+No promises.
+Also I have added some new features that I      will start to work on.
+Some will not be available in the first beta but will be by release!

 Changes coming in version 2.0!
    1. Logging system ✔️
    2. Ability to add multiple addresses, occupations, and people at the same time ✔️